-Locally accredited CTE courses may be proposed for EPE funding two times per fiscal year; the initial application completed annually in May (as a part of the annual EPE application) or in the month of November via an EPE modification request for approval and implementation in the second half of the fiscal year beginning January 1st.
-These are the two opportunities for programs to add CTE courses for EPE funding.
+Locally accredited training courses may be proposed for EPE funding two times per fiscal year; the initial application completed annually in June (as a part of the annual EPE application) or in the month of November via an EPE modification request for approval and implementation in the second half of the fiscal year beginning January 1st.
+These are the two opportunities for programs to add locally approved courses for EPE funding, there are no exceptions to this timeline.

-Work Experience Program
+Work Experience Program: